Central Participant Database/ru

 - Delete globally blacklisted participants from the database: If Yes, the blacklisted participants will be deleted from the database.

-- Allow participant to un-blacklist himself/herself: If Yes, a participant can un-blacklist himself without the help of a LimeSurvey user.
+- Allow participant to un-blacklist himself/herself: If Yes, participants can un-blacklist themselves without the help of a LimeSurvey user.

 When adding a new attribute, the following options are available: